 So I took to Amazon, and out of the 120+ reviews on the Ironmaster’s listing, there are literally only 6 bad reviews, 5 of which were people complaining about the adjustment system taking too long to change weight settings, which we already talked about, so nothing new here.
 The last critical review was complaining about the locking screw coming loose, but I read the comments and it was determined that this was user error, so nothing to report on here either.

 Ironmaster Quick-Lock Video

 • Extremely durable thanks to traditional design

-• Quick-Lock system provides tight fit so weights do not rattle at all
+• Quick-Lock system provides a tight fit so weights do not rattle at all

 • Adjustable in precise 2.5 lb increments

 • Add-on kits available to reach higher weight ranges

 • Slower to adjust weight than other models because you have to manually add weight plates

 • Dumbbells get somewhat long if you’re using higher weight ranges (over 80 lbs)

 Overall, the Ironmaster Quick-Lock dumbbells are a phenomenal choice for anyone looking for a tough traditional-styled set of adjustable dumbbells.
 These are everything that Arnold Schwarzenegger himself would have loved to use back in the day.